 After Bukit Cinta, we drove down to Taman Ujung Water Palace.
 I hadn’t done any research on this place beforehand, which is not like me, so I was quite surprised by how big and well maintained the grounds were.
 It opens its gates at 7 am and we got there 30 minutes later.
 So we only had to share the garden with a few locals, some gardeners and a flock of large turkeys!
 Am I the only one who thinks turkeys are scary?

 Taman Ujung used to be a Royal Palace just like its sister site of Tirta Gangga.
-Both were built by the late Raja of Karangasem, so it’s no surprise this is one of the most stunning sites in Bali.
+They were both built by the late Raja of Karangasem, so it’s no surprise this is one of the most stunning sites in Bali.
 The vast garden complex consists of several large pools, buildings, intricate bridges and flowers in all shapes and sizes, all set against the majestic Mount Agung in the background.
-If it hadn’t been so extremely hot out, I’m talking 35°c and no wind, I would have walked around for hours.
+If it hadn’t been so hot out, I’m talking 35°c and no wind, I would have walked around for hours.

 After three days of total relaxation, it was time to move on to Ubud.
 On our way there, we decided to stop at Tukad Cepung Waterfall.
 I had seen quite a few photos of this place on Instagram but I had no idea it would be this awesome in real life.
 The waterfall is located inside a cave so you won’t have the opportunity to see anything like this very often.